exercism/v3/languages/cpp/reference/exercise-concepts/space-age.md

 - use `constexpr` whenever the result of computation does not depend on run-time data
 - use using member initializer lists
 - use anonymous namespace for storing constants
+- add `noexcept` to mark all functions that are not expected to throw exceptions